Top 10 Most Read

-We found a few honest taxi drivers that can offer a direct pick up from the border for 50 USD per taxi.
+We found a few honest taxi drivers that can offer a direct pick up from the border for 55 USD per taxi.
 These taxi drivers will bring you straight to your hotel or guesthouse in Siem Reap.
-If you have big lugage we recommend to take a minivan, we can arrange that for 95 USD.
-For more information or if you want us to arrange one of these taxis for you please contact us at least 4 days before you want to travel at firstname.lastname@example.org
+Andy in Cambodia can arrange these taxis, feel free to contact him at firstname.lastname@example.org

 Traveling with a Bus from Poipet to Siem Reap